Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Known-Issues.md

 The limit of 800 deployment for the given management group scope has been reached.
 More information can be found at [Management group limits](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#management-group-limits)

 ### Resolution
-To resolve this issue, follow the following steps:
+To resolve this issue, follow the steps below:

 1. Navigate to ***Management Groups***
 2. Select the management group (corresponding to the value entered for the *enterpriseScaleCompanyPrefix* during the deployment) were AMBA deployment was targeted to